OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 <br/>

-### **Specific learning outcomes for this Module**:
+### **Specific learning objectives for this Module**:

-* You will be able to define the characteristics of Open Source research software, and the ethical, legal, economic and research impact arguments for and against it.
-* Based on community standards, you will be able to describe the quality requirements of sharing and re-using open code.
+1. Learn the characteristics of open software; understand the **ethical, legal, economic, and research impact arguments for and against open software**, and further understand the quality requirements of open code.

-* You will be able to use a range of research tools that utilise open source software.
-* You will be able to transform code designed for your personal use into code that is accessible and re-usable by others.
+2. Be able to turn code made for personal use into open code which is accessible by others.

-* Software developers will be able to make their software citable, and software users will know how to cite the software they use.
+3. Use software (tools) that utilizes open content.

 <br/>